ole/OLEContainerScrollView/README.md

 Written by Ole Begemann, May 2014.

-## Not maintained
+## ⚠️ No maintenance ⚠️

 **This project is not being maintained.
-I’m not using it myself and I don’t want to spend time on it adding more features.**

-**I still think the code contains some good ideas.
+I’m not using it myself and I don’t want to spend time on it adding more features.
+I still think the code contains some good ideas.
 Feel free to read the code and take ideas from it and/or maintain your own fork.**

 ## Blog Post